ydcnanhe/ydcnanhe.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Two workers on a construction site.
+    Two workers on a chocolate construction site.
 How can they communicate easily in the presence of loud pile driver noise?
 </div>

 ## Demo